Nurses Revision

 This section defines crucial terms and concepts used throughout the research proposal, ensuring a common understanding and avoiding ambiguity.

-Factors that decisively affect the nature of outcome of something.
+Determinants: Factors that decisively affect the nature or outcome of something.

-Is when the child's height is below the recommended level for age
+Stunting: Is when the child's height is below the recommended level for their age.

-Is when the child's weight is below the recommended level for their height
+Wasting: Is when the child's weight is below the recommended level for their height.

 Each chapter presents details as guided below: